Percy Jackson & the Olympians: The Heroes of Olympus

-The Heroes of Olympus is a sequel series, also based on Camp Half-Blood and Greek mythology and introduces Camp Jupiter and its associated Roman mythology.
+The Heroes of Olympus is a sequel series, also based on Camp Half-Blood and Greek mythology.
+Additionally, it introduces Camp Jupiter and its associated Roman mythology.
 The first book The Lost Hero was released on October 12, 2010.
 Like the first series, there are five books.

 The second book in The Heroes of Olympus, The Son of Neptune, was released in October 2011.
 The third book, The Mark of Athena, was released on October 2, 2012.
 The fourth book, The House of Hades, was released on October 8, 2013.
 The fifth and final book of The Heroes of Olympus series, The Blood of Olympus, was released on October 7, 2014.

 The Trials of Apollo

 Riordan's follow up series to The Heroes of Olympus book series is titled The Trials of Apollo.
 It is written from the point of view of Apollo, having been cast down from Olympus by Zeus.
 The first installment, titled The Hidden Oracle, was released on May 3, 2016.
-The second book titled The Dark Prophecy was released in May 2017.
-The third book titled The Burning Maze was released on May 1, 2018.
+The second book, titled The Dark Prophecy, was released in May 2017.
+The third book, titled The Burning Maze, was released on May 1, 2018.
 The fourth book of the series, The Tyrant's Tomb, was released on September 24, 2019.
 The fifth and last book of the pentalogy, The Tower of Nero, was released on October 6, 2020.

 Other series

 The Kane Chronicles

-The novels are set within the same fictional universe as the three previous book series, and is narrated alternately in first-person by the two protagonist-siblings Carter and Sadie Kane.
+The novels are set within the same fictional universe as the three previous book series, and are narrated alternately in first-person by the two protagonist-siblings Carter and Sadie Kane.
 The siblings are descended from the two pharaohs Narmer and Ramses the Great and are powerful magicians.
 They and their friends are forced to contend with Egyptian gods and goddesses who still interact with the real world.
 The series includes a trilogy consisting of The Red Pyramid (2010), The Throne of Fire (2011), and The Serpent's Shadow (2012), as well as three crossover books with the Percy Jackson & the Olympians series.

 Magnus Chase and the Gods of Asgard

 The main protagonist Magnus Chase, son of the Vanir god of fertility Frey, narrates the novel in first person.
 He has a relationship with Alex Fierro, another main character, and his Valkyrie is Samirah al-Abbas, a daughter of Loki.
 He is also the cousin of Annabeth Chase, a main character in the Percy Jackson and the Olympians and The Heroes of Olympus series, who links the two series together.
-The series consists of a trilogy of books, The Sword of Summer (2015), The Hammer of Thor (2016), and The Ship of the Dead (2017).
+The series consists of three books: The Sword of Summer (2015), The Hammer of Thor (2016), and The Ship of the Dead (2017).